jrajan14/CPP_Basic_Programs/README.md

 # C++ Basic Programs
 ## For New Learners

-These are very simple C++ programs for anyone who just started learning C++ and have little to no understanding of the a computer program
+These are very simple C++ programs for anyone who just started learning C++ and have little to no understanding of a computer program

 You will understand everything better after attending my training sessions.
 Various comments are mentioned throughout the code to explain it better.